 Preventing head injuries in children

-Although no child is injury proof, parents can take some simple steps to keep their children from getting head injuries.
+Although no child is injury-proof, parents can take simple steps to keep their children from getting head injuries.

 Wearing a Helmet

 Helmets help to prevent head injuries.
 Your child should wear a helmet that fits properly for the following sports or activities:

 Your local sporting goods store, sports facility, or bike shop will be able to help make certain the helmet fits properly.
 You can also contact the American League of Bicyclists -- www.bikeleague.org.

 Almost all major medical organizations recommend against boxing of any sort, even with a helmet.

 Older children should always wear a helmet when riding a snowmobile, motorcycle, scooter, or all-terrain vehicle (ATV).
 If possible, children should not ride on these vehicles.

 After having a concussion or mild head injury, your child may need a helmet.
 Always talk with your health care provider about when to return to activities.